Probate Q&A Series

 • Prepare and file a petition to reopen the estate with the clerk of superior court where the probate occurred.

-• Serve notice on all interested parties, including the personal representative and other beneficiaries.
+• Serve notice on all interested parties, including the personal representative and other beneficiaries, as required.

 • Attend the court hearing and present evidence of the omission and your right to the assets.

-• If the personal representative acted improperly, seek surcharge or removal under G.S.
-28A-18-1.
+• If the personal representative acted improperly, seek appropriate relief regarding the personal representative under Chapter 28A.

 • If you miss the deadline to reopen probate, explore other claims such as breach of fiduciary duty, keeping in mind their separate time limits.